 For every Trump self-aggrandizing business success, there's a trail of stiffed contractors, tax dodges and bankruptcies, like the Taj Mahal Casino in Atlantic City.
 Hey, you win a few and lose a few, can't knock the guy for trying...except when the United States economy is on the chopping block with Trump wielding the butcher's knife.

 My Trump Orange Chicken fillets are cut into bite sizes and crunchy coated.
 But what brings them over the top is a homemade sticky sweet Orange Sauce.

-The Republican party is lapping up the sickly-sweet orange poison Kool-Aide Trump ladles out.
-Like his coifed comb over in a political windstorm, Trump adjusts his views in any direction.
-Future Egomanic-in-Chief Donald Trump is a con artist, and only entered the presidential race to publicize the Trump brand.
+The Republican party is lapping up the sickly-sweet orange poison Kool-Aide Hued Trump ladles out.
+Like his coifed comb-over in a political windstorm, Trump adjusts his views in any direction.
+Future Egomaniac-in-Chief Donald Trump is a con artist and only entered the presidential race to publicize the Trump brand.
 And the Republican Party has fallen for it hook, line, and sinker.

-However much you may disagree (or tire) with my ranting, you can't deny my Trump Orange Chicken is a qualified success, both in flavor and appearance.
+However much you may disagree (or tire) with my ranting, you can't deny the Filibustering Chef's latest entree, Trump Orange Chicken, is a ballot box stuffing success, both in flavor and appearance.

 This recipe is for both political parties, and even independents can join in.
 So make the right choice this election year and serve my latest bipartisan recipe.
-Your dining guests will surely give you the "V" for victory salute!
+Your dining guests will surely give you a landslide of compliments!

 Orange is the new white.

 - 4 pieces of chicken - boneless and skinless.
 I used 2 thighs and legs.
 Okay to use a whole chicken breast.